-The overall position on the HRA improved significantly between January and March, with a $\pounds 0.678m$ improvement in in-year balances increasing the overall in- year position to $\pounds 3.191m$ better than budgeted.
+The overall position on the HRA improved significantly between January and March, with a £0.198m improvement in in-year balances increasing the overall in- year position to £2.831m better than budgeted.

-Rent and Service charge income projections improved significantly during the year, as empty home numbers dropped dramatically from 236 at the start of the financial year to 135 at 31 March 2019.
-This led to rental income exceeding budget by £0.668m.
-In addition, income from temporary dispersed accommodation was £0.080m above budget, and service charge income was £0.431m ahead of budget, also reflecting the drop in the number of empty homes particularly in the North Tyneside Living schemes.
+Rent and Service charge income projections improved during the year, as empty home numbers remained at a below budgeted level for most of the financial year with voids starting the year at 135 increasing to 162 by the end of March 2020.
+The increase in numbers occurred at the end of the year and was directly linked to the start of the COVID-19 pandemic, but overall rental income exceeded budget by £0.614m.
+In addition, income from accommodation provided to specific HECS service areas was also well above budget by £0.123m, and service charge income was £0.108m ahead of budget, also reflecting the drop in the number of empty homes particularly in the North Tyneside Living schemes.